The World’s Largest Ever Climate Science Expedition Is About To Launch

 — MOSAiC Expedition (@MOSAiCArctic) September 20, 2019

-The expedition is expected to help scientists build better computer models that allow them to more accurately predict weather and climate shifts.
+The expedition is expected to help scientists build better computer models that will allow them to more accurately predict weather and climate shifts.
 Given the increasing inaccuracy of weather reports, this is no doubt a good thing.
 The MOSAiC website states that the data they gather will allow scientists to take these models to a “completely new level.”

-Countries taking part in the expedition include the U.S., the U.K., France, Germany, China and Russia.
+Countries taking part in the expedition include the U.S., the U.K., France, Germany, China, and Russia.
 The expedition will be headed up by Markus Rex from the Alfred Wegener Institute for Polar and Marine Research in Germany.
 The expedition head described the Arctic as “the epicenter of global climate change” and commended the scientists from various parts of the world for standing shoulder to shoulder on the global issue.

-The expedition will launch before the UN climate summit taking place in New York next week and shortly after, per The Inquisitr, a poll showed that the public is starting to see climate change as the most important global issue.
+The expedition will launch before the U.N. climate summit taking place in New York next week.
+This expedition comes at a time when public concern about global climate change is increasing.
+According to a recent The Inquisitr article, the public is starting to see climate change as the most important global issue facing the world today.